lathropd/slidetrack/README.md

    - Used instead of [Backbone.js](http://backbonejs.org/)  bececause we only wanted the [router](http://backbonejs.org/#Router)
 - Probably need to use something for DOM manipulation...
 - [bideo.js](https://github.com/rishabhp/bideo.js) fill a container with autoplaying background video
-- [Animatelo](https://github.com/gibbok/animatelo) animate.css ported to the web animations api (used instead since it's a JS implementation)
+- [animate.css](https://github.com/daneden/animate.css) animations (because it seems to do everything)